Self-Awareness (Discovering How To Love Yourself)

 A story from Greek mythology goes like this: Narcissus beheld a face in a shining pool of water and fell in love with what he thought was another person.
 He was, in fact, seeing his own face in the lake.
 The legend says that he became so infatuated with himself that he remained there, gazing fixated, until he died.

 This story has always fascinated me because in our society, it is considered "healthy" for individuals to increase the love of self.
 People are told by those with whom they seek counsel that problems in their lives are derived from "not loving themselves enough."
-I believe the Bible has a very different view on this matter: According to Scripture, the problem is never that one doesn't love himself enough, but they in fact, love themselves too much!
+I believe the Bible has a very different view on this matter: According to Scripture, the problem is never that one doesn't love himself or herself enough, but they in fact, love themselves too much!

 "So husbands ought to love their wives as they love their own bodies [context shows an assumption given as fact, that all men will naturally love themselves].
 For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord does the church."
 (Ephesians 5:28-29)

 I hear so many people say that in order to love, a person has to learn to love themselves first, then they will be able to love someone else.
 These people then go about pampering themselves and telling themselves that it is important to be even more self-centered and selfish then they were before.
 I have actually read where a psychologist encouraged his patients to say to their families, "It's MY turn to be selfish."
-The saying I have heard all my life is, "I need ME time."
+The saying I have heard all my life is, "I need MORE ME time."

 In contrast, the Scripture says that self-love is inherent in sinning humans and is one birthplace of sins like selfishness and idolatry (in this frame of reference idolatry is the setting up oneself as an idol to worship).
 Too much love of self will eventually lead to destruction if not controlled.
 Even many Christians are duped into holding the view that learning to increase love of self is necessary, despite the clear statement in Scripture that sinful man needs to cater to the self less and to learn to love God first and foremost.
 It is God who causes that person to be able to love others and learn proper self-awareness.